Wolves sign right-back Semedo from Barcelona

 Semedo is the latest player to leave the Blaugrana as new coach Ronald Koeman overhauls the first-team squad following a dismal 2019-20 campaign.

-The 26 year-old featured 42 times in all competitions last season, scoring once, as Barca lost its LaLiga crown, failed to win a trophy and crashed out of the Champions League in humiliating fashion, losing 8-2 to Bayern Munich.
+The 26-year-old featured 42 times in all competitions last season, scoring once, as Barca lost their LaLiga crown, failed to win a trophy and crashed out of the Champions League in humiliating fashion, going down 8-2 to Bayern Munich.

 Arturo Vidal has left for Inter, while Luis Suarez is also expected to depart.
 The club blocked captain Lionel Messi's exit.